JacksonWakefield/Full-Stack-Pizza-App/README.md

 #### note:
  - As per requirements, the front-end site, database, and api are all hosted through various means
+ - This means that it is not necessary to locally build/deploy the site, database, or api
+ - If you would like me to update the README with local build instructions, email me at :jacksonwakefield01@gmail.com

 #### **Testing Steps**